Learning Outcomes

 - Prioritising the most important points and keeping less significant details brief

-- Managing time effectively through planning, scripting, and tracking progress
+- Managing time effectively through planning, scripting notes (not a script), and tracking progress

-- Adjusting pacing in response to interruptions or an overflowing schedule
+- Adjusting pacing in response to interruptions or an overflowing schedule, with bridging back to your structure

 - Avoiding the common error of failing to deliver the main arguments due to poor pacing